maestro-server/webdocs/docs/developer/lint.rst

 Lints
 ====================

-This section describe, how you can lint the code.
+This section describe about lint tools.

 JavaScript (Client App)
 -----------------------